-I started this blog on September 12, 2011 and have loved sharing decorating and gardening tips as well as travel adventures and a random recipe thrown in for good measure with all of you.
-Writing this blog has been an incredible adventure and I’ve really enjoyed connecting with all of you.
-To celebrate my 8 year blog-aversary, I thought it would be fun to look back and see just how much my decorating style has changed over the years.
+Tastes change and styles evolve over time so I thought it would be fun to look back at the past 10 years to see just how much my decorating style has changed.
 Let’s channel the Great Pumpkin to take us back in time to look back on all of my fall mantel decorating ideas … but only if you promise not to laugh!

 2018 – I am a color lover but sometimes a gal likes to embrace her neutral side and I did just that with last year’s mantel.
 The old chalkboard I got for free at a garage sale is the only thing on my mantel and it leads to a pumpkin patch in everything from driftwood to tree bark to twigs and more.
 I used an old blue chest to elevate some pumpkins to really help disguise the fireplace hole.